A Short Piece

-We already talked about the possibility of progress in philosophy, but a few more things can be said.
 Is it true that there are “no answers” in philosophy, only questions?
-Again, if our standard is certainty, that might follow, but even if “absolute answers” are impossible, it doesn’t follow that “answers in general” or “better answers” cannot be obtained.
-This might sound problematic, but it’s not that different from most questions we live with just fine.
+Again, if our standard is certainty, that might follow, but even if “undeniable answers” are impossible, it doesn’t follow that “answers in general” or “better answers” cannot be obtained.
+This might sound problematic, but it’s not that different from most questions we live with well enough.
 If I’m asked, “How was your day?”
-I can only answer about this day: it is not actually possible for me to discover a general answer to this question that I could apply to every day of my life (though, that’s not to say we don’t try with answers like “fine”).
+I can only answer about this day: it is not actually possible for me to discover a general answer to this question that I could apply to every day of my entire life (though, that’s not to say we don’t try with an answer like “fine”).

 “What is justice?”
 “What is freedom?”
 “How should we live?” — all of these are questions we will probably answer inconclusively and incompletely, but once we recognize that we go through life answering most questions inconclusively and incompletely, this ceases to be a unique problem.
 Problems we can have with philosophical questions can be the same problems we have with most questions: it’s just that philosophical questions lack “social scripts” to help hide their incompleteness.

 It’s critical to not conflate “incompleteness” with “no progress,” for if I am running a marathon and on mile ten, I certainly haven’t “completed” the race, but it would be crazy to say that therefore I have made no progress.
 Perhaps we can look at philosophical questions as incredibly long “mental marathons” that take centuries to complete.
 Sure, after centuries of running, we’re perhaps only on mile ten thousand of who-knows-how-many, but we are indeed running — we are moving forward.
 Is it the right direction?
 Well, maybe we should talk about it.